MUGEM: Development

 On 15 February 2024, the Design and Projects Office of the Turkish Navy announced that it will be a STOBAR aircraft carrier with an overall length of 285 m, beam of 72 m, draught of 10.1 m, and displacement of 60000 t.
-It is to have a COGAG propulsion system and a maximum speed of more than 25 kn.
+It is to have a CODLAG propulsion system and a maximum speed of more than 26 kn.
 In terms of dimensions (length, beam, and draught) it is similar to the of the Royal Navy, but has a lower displacement.
 (Note: The type of displacement has not been explicitly revealed in the specifications, possibly due to the ongoing evaluation of the aircraft, unmanned combat aerial vehicles, and helicopters to be used, which will determine a more precise estimation for the full load displacement.)

 On 25 April 2024, new details were released when press was welcomed at the Istanbul Naval Shipyard.
 A model of the ship was first shown at the 2024 SAHA EXPO, with further details being released, like propulsion, dimensions, and design elements.

 The construction of the first MUGEM-class aircraft carrier began on 2 January 2025.
 The first MUGEM-class aircraft carrier is being built at the Istanbul Naval Shipyard.

+On 22 April 2026, new details were released when press was welcomed at the Navtek Naval Technologies Inc.

+At the Combined Naval Event (CNE) 2026 held in Farnborough, United Kingdom, between 19 and 21 May 2026, Rear Admiral Hakan Uçar, Commander of the Turkish Navy Naval Technical Command, presented an updated overview of the MUGEM aircraft carrier project.
+The presentation included revised technical specifications, development progress, and an updated project timeline.

+According to the briefing, the MUGEM program was initiated in 2023 with Concept of Operations (CONOPS) development, feasibility studies, and analysis of alternatives.
+This was followed by project definition and concept design phases, with preliminary design activities completed prior to the transition into detailed and contract design phases scheduled for 2026.
+Construction activities are currently underway, with system integration, testing, and verification phases planned to follow.
+The vessel is expected to be delivered in 2032.

+The updated design parameters presented at CNE 2026 include a length of 285 metres, a beam of 72 metres, a draught of 10.1 metres, and a displacement of approximately 60,000 tonnes.
+The ship is designed to achieve a maximum speed of 26+ knots, a cruising speed of 14 knots, and a range of 10,000 nautical miles at cruising speed.
+Accommodation capacity was stated as up to 2,500 personnel.